-On Monday, we announced our Compliance product to make it easier for companies to build and manage compliance and fraud programs.
+On Monday, our Compliance product to make it easier for companies to build and manage compliance and fraud programs.
 With Compliance, AML compliance and fraud prevention is built into payments from day one.
 Sign up for our early access program.

 At Modern Treasury, our mission is to modernize money movement.
 We build payment operations software and make it easy for our customers to partner with banks so they can focus on their core product and customers.